GoekeLab/xpore/docs/source/quickstart.rst

     out: ./out # output dir

-See the :ref:`Configuration file page <configuration>` for details.
+See the :ref:`Configuration file page <configuration>` for more details.

 3. Now that we have the data and the configuration file ready for modelling differential modifications using ``xpore-diffmod``.

 ::

     # At the demo directory where the configuration file is, run.
-    xpore-diffmod --config Hek293T_config.yml
+    xpore diffmod --config Hek293T_config.yml

 The output files are generated within the ``out`` directory:

 * ``diffmod.table`` : Result table of differential RNA modification across all tested positions
 * ``diffmod.log`` : Log file

-Run ``xpore-diffmod -h`` to explore the full usage.
+Run ``xpore diffmod -h`` or visit our :ref:`Command line arguments <cmd>` to explore the full usage description.

 We can rank the significantly differentially modified sites based on ``pval_HEK293T-KO_vs_HEK293T-WT``.
 The results are shown below.::